Trevaunance Cove: History

-There use to be a small market which does not appear on any charter, although it was said to have been held from time immemorial for all wares and provisions except corn.
+There used to be a small market which does not appear on any charter, although it was said to have been held from time immemorial for all wares and provisions except corn.
 A local land-owner, Mr Tonkin was given the right for a weekly market and two fairs via a Queen's patent in 1706.
 It was revoked following a petition from the inhabitants of Truro.
 The market survived and was still being held on Thursdays in 1838.

 The Tonkin family attempted to create a harbour in the cove in 1632 and again in 1684.
 A third attempt in 1699 was made with the assistant of the engineer Henry Winstanley, who died in 1703 on the Eddystone Lighthouse.
 His harbour was destroyed by a violent storm in 1705.
 Five years later, at a cost of £6,000, Mr Tonkin built foundations of imported Lyas stone from Aberddaw, south Wales which was laid in hot lime.
 Following further damage and erosion, by 1794 a ″jetty pier″ of local ″moorstone″ was built costing £10,000, with the expenses being covered by a company of gentlemen which traded in coal, lime, slate, etc.